mwkldeveloper/Asp.Net.Identity.SQLite/README.md

-# AspNet.Identity.SQLite
+# Asp.Net.Identity.SQLite
-AspNet Identity SQLite Provider
+Asp.Net Identity SQLite Provider

 This is SQLite Provider for Asp.net Identity which is creadted following Microsoft's guide below: